Allied invasion of Sicily: Axis evacuation

+Pfc.
+Harvey White gives blood plasma to Pvt.
+Roy W. Humphrey of the 7th Inf.
+Regt., US 3rd Division at the aid station, Sant'Agata, after he was wounded by shrapnel on the 9th August 1943.

 By 27 July, the Axis commanders had realised that the outcome of the campaign would be an evacuation from Messina.
 Kesselring reported to Hitler on 29 July that an evacuation could be accomplished in three days and initial written plans were formulated dated 1 August.
 However, when Hube suggested on 4 August that a start should be made by transferring superfluous men and equipment, Guzzoni refused to sanction the idea without the approval of the Comando Supremo.
 The Germans nevertheless went ahead, transferring over 12,000 men, 4,500 vehicles and 5,000 tons of equipment from 1–10 August.
 On 6 August, Hube suggested to Guzzoni, via von Senger, that HQ 6th Army should move to Calabria.
 Guzzoni rejected the idea but asked if Hube had decided to evacuate Sicily.
 Von Senger replied that Hube had not.

 The next day, Guzzoni learned of the German plan for evacuation and reported to Rome of his conviction of their intentions.
 On 7 August, Guzzoni reported that, without German support, any last ditch stand would only be short.
 On 9 August, Rome ordered that Guzzoni's authority should be extended to Calabria and that he should transfer some forces there to reinforce the area.
 On 10 August, Guzzoni informed Hube that he was responsible for the defence of northeast Sicily and that Italian coastal units and the Messina garrison were under his command.
 Guzzoni then crossed to the mainland with 6th Army HQ and 16th Corps HQ, leaving Admiral Pietro Barone and Admiral Pietro Parenti to organise the evacuation of the remains of the Livorno and Assietta divisions (and any other troops and equipment that could be saved).

 The German plan was thorough, with clear lines of command imposing strict discipline on the operation.
 Oberst Ernst-Günther Baade was the German Commandant Messina Straits, with Fortress Commander powers, including control over infantry, artillery, anti-aircraft, engineer and construction, transport and administration units as well as German naval transport headquarters.
 On the mainland, Generalmajor Richard Heidrich, who had remained in Calabria with the 1st Parachute Division headquarters and the 1st Parachute Regiment, when the rest of the division had been sent as reinforcements to Sicily, was appointed XIV Panzer Corps Mainland Commander to receive evacuating formations, while Hube continued to control the operations on the island.